Puerto Rico campaign: Treaty of Paris of 1898

-As stated in the introduction, the Puerto Rican Battalion suffered a total of 70 casualties which included their dead, wounded, MIA's and prisoners.
+The Puerto Rican Battalion suffered a total of 70 casualties which included their dead, wounded, MIAs and prisoners.
 The Spanish, Puerto Ricans and Americans that participated in the campaign totaled 33,472.
 Of this total 8,000 were Spanish, 10,000 were Puerto Rican and 15,472 were American military personnel.
-The Spanish and Puerto Rican suffered 429 casualties which included 17 dead, 88 wounded and 324 captured.
+The Spanish and Puerto Ricans suffered 429 casualties which included 17 dead, 88 wounded and 324 captured.
 The American forces suffered 43 casualties: 3 dead and 40 wounded.
-The commander of Spain's 6th Provisional Battalion, Julio Cervera Baviera gained notoriety as the author of a pamphlet called La defensa de Puerto Rico, which supported Governor General Manuel Macías y Casado and in an attempt to justify Spain's defeat against the United States, blamed the Puerto Rican volunteers in the Spanish Army as the reason behind the fiasco.
-A group of angry Sanjuaneros agreed to challenge Cervera to a duel if the commander did not retract his pamphlet.
+The commander of Spain's 6th Provisional Battalion, Julio Cervera Baviera, gained notoriety as the author of a pamphlet called La defensa de Puerto Rico, which supported Governor General Manuel Macías y Casado and in an attempt to justify Spain's defeat against the United States, blamed the Puerto Rican volunteers in the Spanish Army as the reason behind the fiasco.
+A group of angry San Juan locals agreed to challenge Cervera to a duel if the commander did not retract his pamphlet.
 The men drew lots for this honor; it fell to José Janer y Soler and was seconded by Cayetano Coll y Toste y Leonidas Villalón.
 Cervera's seconds were Colonel Pedro del Pino and Captain Emilio Barrera.
 The duel never took place, as Cervera explained his intentions in writing the pamphlet, and all parties were satisfied.

 Under the terms of the Treaty of Paris of 1898, ratified on April 11, 1899, Puerto Rico was ceded to the United States.
 Spain had lost its last colony in the Western Hemisphere and the United States gained imperial strength and global presence.
 The United States established a military government and appointed Miles the first head of the military government established on the island, acting as both head of the army of occupation and administrator of civil affairs.
 Members of the Spanish forces and civilians who were loyal to the Spanish Crown were allowed to return to Spain.
 By October 18, the Spanish withdrawal from Puerto Rico was completed as the final troops left San Juan for Spain.
-Those who belonged to the Spanish military who decided to stay in Puerto Rico were offered the option by the United States to serve in the newly formed "Porto Rico Regiment".
-Some took the offer, such as Teófilo Marxuach, a former Lieutenant in the Spanish Army who joined the regiment, and others, such as Capt.
-Angel Rivero Méndez, declined the offer and retired from the military.
+Those who belonged to the Spanish military and who decided to stay in Puerto Rico were offered the option by the United States to serve in the newly formed "Porto Rico Regiment".
+Some took the offer, such as Teófilo Marxuach, a former lieutenant in the Spanish Army, and others, such as Captain Angel Rivero Méndez, declined the offer and retired from the military.